grafana/grafana-infinity-datasource/docs/sources/query/uql.md

 ## Basic UQL commands

-following are the basic UQL commands.
-All these commands are available in all the version unless specified.
+All these commands are available in all versions unless specified otherwise.

 ### project